 Core Stability And The “TA Hold”

-So, what is a TA hold anyways?
-TA stands for transverse abdominis, a fancy name for a muscle that wraps around this inside of your core like a belt.
+What is a TA hold?
+TA stands for transverse abdominis, a muscle that wraps around this inside of your core like a belt.
 The TA muscle helps with core stability through compression of the abdomen (simplified explanation, but you get the picture).
 But, why do we want to work on keeping this muscle strong by doing TA holds (also called pelvic tilts)?
 And why is core stability important anyways?
 I’ll talk about this and more in this blog post.

 Core Stability – Why Do We Care?